top of page

 Differences Between High School and College

 Students with anxiety in high school may utilize a 504 or IEP to receive support.
 The 504 or IEP is the "guiding document" which lists supports your student has been given by their high school team.
 In college, the 504 / IEP is not the guiding document.
 Instead, your student will receive an accommodation letter.
 This letter states that your student has registered with their campus Disability Support Office and has been found eligible to receive support, also known as accommodations.
 The accommodations your student will receive are listed on the accommodation letter.
+This short animated video explains what an accommodation letter is and how to share this important document with professors.

 Another difference between high school and college is that it is your student's responsibility to request this accommodation letter and, once it is received, to share it with professors.